 Perhaps no other “building block” is more essential to future success than a quality education.
-But sadly, many children in Hays County don’t have the same opportunity to learn, thrive, and succeed as others.
+But sadly, many children in Hays & Caldwell Counties don’t have the same opportunity to learn, thrive, and succeed as others.

-United Way of Hays County supports programs that strengthen early childhood learning and development opportunities for infants, babies and toddlers, provide guidance to local youth through mentoring and tutoring initiatives, increase access to enriched learning opportunities for students of all ages, provide after-school and in-school supports and strengthen literacy skills for struggling readers.
+United Way of Hays & Caldwell Counties supports programs that strengthen early childhood learning and development opportunities for infants, babies and toddlers, provide guidance to local youth through mentoring and tutoring initiatives, increase access to enriched learning opportunities for students of all ages, provide after-school and in-school supports and strengthen literacy skills for struggling readers.

-To help facilitate the education of ALL Hays County children United Way has adopted the following goals that will help children and youth reach their potential:
+To help facilitate the education of ALL Hays & Caldwell County children United Way has adopted the following goals that will help children and youth reach their potential:

 - Increase percentage of children who enter school (kindergarten) ready to learn.